okami101/vuetify-admin/packages/docs/guide/resources.md

 You may need to put some links through your app that point to list or create resource pages, mainly in the sidebar.
 For that you can use `getResourceLink` and `getResourceLinks` helpers that will build for you a working link object that follow [this format](crud/layout.md#links).
 Moreover, this helpers will test the current users permissions for this specific action of this resource.
 If failed, it returns false.

 For example this piece of code will return a link object to the user page list with localized resource label as well as resource icon.
-Simply put this function in the `sidebar-menu` as it was a link object.
+Simply put this function in any valid layout menu props as it was a link object.
 No need to deal with permissions or adding nulling test since a false menu will simply not be rendered.

 ```js
 [